Devaditya-Suuu/Automated-web-login-system/README.md

   6. extract the files and inside the chromeDriver folder run the chromeDriver program
   7. after setting all this now you can just past the given code in your vs code and save the .py file
   8. now to run this .py script after every "x" minutes you can use task scheduler and schedule to run repetitively
+  9. if you are a mac user you can achieve the same functionality using tools like cron jobs.

 ###################################################################################